Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 ### Query 6: `update_existing_patient_address.sql`

-If `update_existing_patient_address.sql` is downloaded, the following SQL code can be used to update existing patient address data.
+If `update_existing_patient_address.sql` is downloaded, the following SQL code can be used to update an existing patient's address data.
 First, select the `hospitals_db` database:

 ```sql
 USE hospitals_db;